 I create interdisciplinary works that intend to transfer wonder and curiosity using empathy and often a sense of playfulness.
-For me, art, science and design are are able to do together what one field alone cannot: to convey ideas coherently to another human being and inspire a change in mindset and behavior.
+For me, art, science and design are able to do together what one field alone cannot: to convey ideas coherently to another human being and inspire a change in mindset and behavior.

 I aim to work towards a sustainable world.
 My interests deal with environmental issues and their related social concerns, often critiquing broken real-world systems and proposing alternative realities.
 My experimental research-based practice currently deals with climate change and biodiversity, creation and revision of knowledge, access to science, etc., with the intention of fostering conversations between seeming diametric oppositions, such as the Global North and South, scientists and the public, government and citizens, etc.

 Residencies and fellowships have been a big driver of my work.
 These have allowed me to work with communities whom I would otherwise not have been able to interact and collaborate with on such a scale.
 From scientists in Singapore to grassroots organizations in Medellin, from futurists in Silicon Valley to naturalists in the Amazon, from policy-makers in Uganda to taxidermists in Vienna, I have used these opportunities to inform myself about the world and to create diverse models of making and distributing art.

 As an artist, I embrace the freedom that comes with being able to mingle with people of all classes and backgrounds.
 Because of the richness of these many lives lived in many places, I have come to realize the common humanity in all of us and how art is a powerful tool to define a world we want to live in.

 1. Scientific Method